neitzert/FToDNS/README.md

 ## Disclaimers
 All standard disclaimers apply, For educational, research, and entertainment purposes only.
-Use at your own risk, Your Mileage May Vary, offer expires while you wait.
+Use at your own risk.
+Your mileage may vary.
+Offer expires while you wait.